-NRA sues Los Angeles over law requiring disclosure of ties to gun group
+NRA sues Los Angeles over law requiring disclosure of ties to gun rights group

 Los Angeles was accused of trying to “silence NRA’s voice, as well as the voices of all those who dare oppose the city’s broad gun-control agenda,” by cutting off revenue streams the group needs to advocate for the right to bear arms.

-The lawsuit in Los Angeles federal court challenged an ordinance that took effect on April 1, requiring companies that want city contracts to disclose NRA contracts or sponsorships.
+At issue was an ordinance that took effect on April 1, requiring companies that want city contracts to disclose NRA contracts or sponsorships.

-According to the NRA, the law is unconstitutional because it violates its First Amendment right to free speech and association, and its 14th Amendment right to equal protection.
+The NRA said the law is unconstitutional because it violates its First Amendment right to free speech and association, and its 14th Amendment right to equal protection, according to its complaint in federal court in Los Angeles.

-Mayor Eric Garcetti, who was also named as a defendant, signed the law on Feb.
-18, six days after its passage by the Los Angeles City Council.
-The city has about 4 million people.
+Mayor Eric Garcetti, also named as a defendant, signed the law on Feb.
+18 following passage by the Los Angeles City Council.

+That body said providing public funds to NRA-linked contractors undermines efforts to promote gun safety in Los Angeles, which has about 4 million people.

-Neither the Los Angeles City Attorney’s office nor Garcetti’s office immediately responded to requests for comment.
+Spokesmen for Los Angeles City Attorney Mike Feuer said his office will vigorously defend the ordinance.
+Garcetti’s office did not immediately respond to requests for comment.

-Wednesday’s lawsuit came 11 months after the NRA sued New York Governor Andrew Cuomo, accusing him of threatening its survival by pushing insurers and state-chartered banks to stop doing business with gun rights groups.
+The lawsuit was filed 11 months after the NRA sued New York Governor Andrew Cuomo, accusing him of threatening its survival by pushing insurers and state-chartered banks to stop doing business with gun rights groups.

 New York has denied the NRA’s “blacklisting” accusations.

-The Los Angeles ordinance was passed in response to recent mass shootings in the United States.
-It said there have been more than 1,600 since the December 2012 attack at the Sandy Hook Elementary School in Connecticut.
+The Los Angeles ordinance was passed in response to what it said were more than 1,600 mass shootings in the United States since the December 2012 attack at the Sandy Hook Elementary School in Connecticut.

-Shootings that were specifically cited included the November 2018 killing of 12 people at a bar in Thousand Oaks, California, the October 2018 deaths of 11 worshippers at a Pittsburgh synagogue, and the October 2017 killing of 58 people at a Las Vegas music concert.
+It cited shootings including the November 2018 killing of 12 people at a bar in Thousand Oaks, California, the October 2018 deaths of 11 worshippers at a Pittsburgh synagogue, and the October 2017 killing of 58 people at a Las Vegas music concert.

-According to the NRA, the Los Angeles law has nothing to do with awarding contracts to the best candidates, but simply discriminates against the group and its supporters because the city dislikes their views.
+But according to the NRA, the Los Angeles law has nothing to do with awarding contracts to the best candidates.

 “This is one of the largest cities in the country using its power to bully lawful businesses and individual members based on their political viewpoint,” the complaint said.

+Chuck Michel, a lawyer for the NRA, in a statement accused Los Angeles of “modern day McCarthyism,” echoing language he used in February when the law was passed.

-The case is National Rifle Association et al v City of Los Angeles et al, U.S. District Court, Central District of California, No. 19-03212.
+The case is National Rifle Association et al v.
+City of Los Angeles et al, U.S. District Court, Central District of California, No. 19-03212.

-Reporting by Jonathan Stempel in New York; Editing by Bernadette Baum and Tom Brown
+Reporting by Jonathan Stempel in New York; Editing by Bernadette Baum, Tom Brown and Jonathan Oatis